- How are Members of the European Parliament (MEPs) elected?

 You can see which EMDs Helen has signed recently here.
 As a frontbench MP Helen was unable to sign EDMs but since stepping down from the Shadow DWP team Helen has signed a number of EDMs.

 The Treasury Select Committee scrutinises HM Treasury and associated bodies such as the Bank of England.
-This makes Helen a key part of the process that examines George Osborne’s policy decisions, questions policy makers and produces reports on Government economic policy.
-Visit the Parliament UK website for an overview of the Treasury Committee’s responsibilities and transcripts of Treasury Committee inquiries that Helen has taken part in.
+It is a key part of the process that examines Philip Hammond’s policy decisions, questions policy makers and produces reports on Government economic policy.
+Visit the Parliament UK website for an overview of the Treasury Committee’s responsibilities and transcripts of Treasury Committee inquiries that Helen has taken part in, in the past.

-The Treasury Select Committee is chaired by Conservative MP Andrew Tyrie and has cross-bench membership.
+The Treasury Select Committee is chaired by Conservative MP Nickie Morgan and has cross-bench membership.
 It is one of 19 Select Committees related to government departments and the government will normally publish responses to Select Committee reports.